Juan-Jones/blogsphere/content/blog/online-marketing-guide.md

 draft: false
 ---

 Online marketing, also known as digital marketing, encompasses a myriad of strategies and techniques aimed at promoting products or services using digital channels.
-In today's interconnected world, online marketing has become an indispensable tool for busine
+In today's interconnected world, online marketing has become an indispensable tool for buyers and sellers.

 {{< toc >}}